-Blue jojba wax beads, silk powder, plantation sugar (glucose).
+Blue jojba wax beads, silk powder, plantation sugar (glucose) and sweet almond oil

 Plantation sugar is a natural, raw cane sugar commonly used in Spa products such as Sugar Scrubs, which are designed to exfoliate and remove dead skin cells.
 Plantation Sugar is a natural producer of Glycolic Acid, hydrogentated jojoba wax beads mesh 20/40, Silk Powder is made up of 100% fibroin which contains 18 kinds of amino acids and trace elements essential to the human body and is commonly used in mineral makeup and body dusting powders.
 Helps maintain moisture levels in the skin, prevent dryness, the crystalline structure reflects UV radiation, has anti-bacterial properties, and in hair care products will improve luminance and elastic behavior.